MicrosoftDocs/customer-insights/ci-docs/export-azure-data-lake-storage-gen2.md

 1. Enter the folder name for the Azure Data Lake Storage Gen2 storage.

-1. Select the box next to each of the entities you want to export to this destination.
+1. Select the box next to each of the tables you want to export to this destination.

 1. Select **Save**.